-This seven-volume Qur'an was produced in Cairo for the Mamluk Sultan Baybars by the calligrapher Muhammad ibn al-Wahid and a team of illuminators.
+This seven-volume Qur’an was produced in Cairo for Rukn al-Dīn Baybars, who later became the Mamluk Sultan Baybars II.
+It is the earliest dated Qur’an from the Mamluk period.

 The Mamluk Sultanate was the greatest Islamic empire of the Middle Ages, occupying lands from Egypt to Syria and across the Red Sea.
 In Arabic, mamluk means ‘owned’ and was used to describe non-Muslim slaves brought to Egypt to serve as soldiers (to avoid the religious prohibition of Muslim fighting Muslim).
 Many converted and, like Baybars, obtained high positions.
 The Mamluks eventually took control in Egypt and later the holy cities of Mecca and Medina.

 Who was Sultan Baybars II?